NAE/WebGLGame-client/README.md

 * Create models for structures (currently they are a bunch of attached planes created in javascript)
 * Greatly improve existing models.
 * Implement bumpy terrain.
 This needs to remain consistent across server-restart.
 Was thinking of somehow storing keys in each chunk that generate a different heightmap which is used to generate the terrain.
+* Update three.js to its newest version.
+It has a variety of issues when doing so, need to work these out.